 Playing Asymmetric Games

 The best startups optimize for asymmetric outcomes by leveraging their scarcest asset: time.
 If your scarcest resource is time, Karim notes that you can only make a limited number of bets.
-Put simply, you can’t play the game forever as your time will run out.
+Put simply, you can’t play the game forever since your time will run out.
 So, he recommends only playing games where the difference in the magnitude of outcome is as large as possible.

 The Collision of Commerce & Fintech